numba/numba/docs/source/reference/types.rst

 by Numba.

 .. warning::
    The APIs documented here are not guaranteed to be stable.
-In general it is recommended to use the automatic type inference provided by the :ref:`signature-less variant of @jit <jit-lazy>`.
+Unless necessary, it is recommended to let Numba infer argument types by using the :ref:`signature-less variant of @jit <jit-lazy>`.

 Numpy scalars